juxor/afaq/markdown/secH1.md

 class, to the detriment of the masses, and that should the proletariat itself seize power, it would in turn become a new dominating and exploiting class."_
 As the proletariat was a minority class at the time, their concerns can be understood.
-For anarchists then, and now, a social revolution has to be truly popular and involve the majority of the population in order to succeed.
+For anarchists then and now, a social revolution has to be truly popular and involve the majority of the population in order to succeed.
 Unsurprisingly, the congress stressed the role of the proletariat in the struggle for socialism, arguing that _"the proletariat of all lands . . . must